Connect with us

 Medical Service: One round of metronomic chemotherapy, which involves regular infusions at lower but more frequent doses and over a longer period than traditional chemotherapy.

 Service Provider: Bartlett Regional Hospital and Lifespring Cancer Treatment Center.
-The hospital is a tax-exempt facility owned by the city and borough of Juneau, though most of its revenue from the services it provides, according to hospital officials.
+The hospital is a tax-exempt facility owned by the city and borough of Juneau, though most of its revenue comes from the services it provides, according to hospital officials.
 Lifespring is a stand-alone, doctor-owned cancer clinic in Seattle.

 Total Bill: The prices for Gebel’s chemo infusions at Bartlett Regional Hospital varied week to week.
 A hospital bill showed one infusion in July was listed at $5,077.28 — more than three times the price for a similar mix of drugs at the Seattle clinic, $1,611.24.